Providing the time and space for ambitious research projects.

 How are fellowship funds disbursed?

-The CCSS transfers fellowship funds usually during August of the Fellowship year to a new account in the Fellow’s department.
+The CCSS transfers fellowship funds to a new account in the Fellow’s department.
 Please work with your departmental finance liaison to access your funds.
 Please note that CCSS Fellowship funds are subject to the same restrictions as any other university spending.
 During your account term, the University may restrict some expenditures, such as travel.
 Please work with your finance manager to ensure your expenditures are in line with evolving policy.
 For reference, see here.

 What do I do if my project budget needs to be reallocated after I receive my award?

 At any point after funding, Fellows need CCSS approval to reallocate more than 25% of the funds in the original budget.
-Please contact Anneliese Truame to request a budget review and provide a brief explanation for the change, a revised research plan (2-5 sentences), a simple revised budget, a revised timeline (if impacted), and a revised project title (if impacted).
+Please contact Amanda King to request a budget review and provide a brief explanation for the change, updates in the relevant areas: a revised research plan (2-5 sentences), a simple revised budget, a revised timeline, and a revised project title.

 How do I request an extension on my funds?